What is LIDAR?

 Johnson County received the data in LAS format, which is a binary file that is the industry standard.
 Johnson County redistributes the data either as a DEM (.tiff), or as .las and .xyz files.
 If you have questions about access to any of the data formats, please let us know by contacting the mapper of the day.

 What types of applications is LIDAR data used for?

 The most common use of LiDAR data is to create Digital Elevation Models.
 DEMs are frequently used for floodplain delineation and mapping, aerial photography orthorectification, breakline generation, and contouring.
 In addition, prior-year DEMs can be compared with the current DEM for change-detection.
 This has been used in Johnson County to identify areas of stream erosion/sedimentation, new construction, and tree canopy loss.

 There are 2 ways to measure the size of the data: disk space required and volume of points.
 A typical 5,000 foot tile contains approximately 27.5 million points, and consumes about 1 gigabyte in disk space.
 For the entire county, we estimate that there are approximately 19.3 billion points, consuming 580 gigabytes in disk space.

 What future plans does Johnson County have for LIDAR?

-The current flight updates the LIDAR data last collected in 2006.
-We will continue to evaluate how useful it is and value your feedback.
-Please let us know if you find it useful by contacting the mapper of the day.
+Johnson County LIDAR data has been updated on a 6-to-8 year timeframe.
+We will continue to evaluate its usefulness prior to any future flights, and we greatly value your feedback.
+Please let us know your thoughts by emailing the mapper of the day.

 Where can I learn more?